Indonesia is set to become a new economic powerhouse in Southeast Asia, attracting more individual investors and

 Indonesia’s property market has slowed down the past years, after experiencing a sharp growth from the end of 2012 and throughout 2013.
-The Federal Reserve Bank of St. Louis has an illustrative graph showing the price changes, and the decline starting in 2013.
+The Federal Reserve Bank of St. Louis has made an illustrative graph showing the price changes, and the decline starting in 2013.

 As shown, the average price increase slipped from 14% in 2013, down to around 3% in 2017 and 2018.
 In 2019, the average price increase was even lower.